lualure/src/README.md

 - Much functional style.
 Lots of passing functions as arguments, returning closures, etc etc.
 - Instead of using `self` , this code used `i`.
-- DOCCO-stype documentation; i.e. comments in Markdown get redered as html.
+- DOCCO-stype documentation; i.e. comments in Markdown get rendered as html.
 = Github pages: the repo `github.com/lualure/info` stores html files rendered from `github.com/lualure/lib`.